bor0/gidti/manuscript/chapter5.md

 depth_tree_gt_0 (Node v tr1 tr2) = LTEZero {right = 1 + maximum (depth tr1) (depth tr2)}
 ```

-And thus, we have proven that the depth of any tree is greater or equal to zero.
+Thus, we have proven that the depth of any tree is greater or equal to zero.

 ### 5.3.2.
 Map and size